Property TaxUK Regions2025 Rates

 Do I have to pay stamp duty?

 Stamp duty is payable on most property purchases in the UK where the price exceeds the nil-rate threshold.
 This applies to freehold purchases, leasehold purchases, and some lease assignments.
-The thresholds vary by region: £250,000 in England/NI, £145,000 in Scotland, and £225,000 in Wales.
+The thresholds vary by region and date: from April 1, 2025, £125,000 in England/NI (previously £250,000), £145,000 in Scotland, and £225,000 in Wales.

 When do I pay stamp duty?